by Structured Settlement Watchdog

 Add Chris Padgett to the ranks of Structured Settlement Iliterati that willingly misinform consumers about structured settlements for money.

-In a post entitled "Structured Settlements For Lottery Winners" paid "misinformant" Chris Padgett says "Structured Settlements is a way to get all the money that is due to you from your lottery winnings.
+At the time of this posting, in a post entitled "Structured Settlements For Lottery Winners" paid "misinformant" Chris Padgett says "Structured Settlements is a way to get all the money that is due to you from your lottery winnings.
 Most lottery winners are just happy to win at the time and never really stop to think about the way they will receive their payments over time for winning the lottery".
 The statement is utterly false because:

 - Lottery winners do not receive structured settlements